equinor/ert/docs/rst/manual/reference/workflows/complete_workflows.rst

 	9   /path/to/real9  CASE_0009

 The name and location of this file is available as the magical string
-<RUNPATH_FILE> and that is typically used as the first argument to
+<RUNPATH_FILE> which is typically used as the first argument to
 external workflow jobs which should iterate over all realisations.
-The realisations referred to in the <RUNPATH_FILE> are meant to be last simulations you have run; the file is updated every time you run simulations.
+The realisations referred to in the <RUNPATH_FILE> should be the last simulations you have run.
+The file is updated every time you run simulations.
 This implies that it is (currently) not so convenient to alter which directories should be used when running a workflow.